 In January 2022, the World Health Organization (WHO) will officially recognize gaming disorder alongside opioid, cocaine, and alcohol dependence under its “disorders due to addictive behaviors” classification in its manual, the International Classification of Diseases (the ICD-11).

 According to the WHO, gaming disorder is “characterized by a pattern of persistent or recurrent gaming behaviour… which may be online (i.e., over the internet) or offline.”

 Previously, the only non-substance-related disorder to be listed in the ICD-11 was gambling disorder.
-But now, playing video games excessively is squarely in the set of behaviors that can be diagnosed as a serious problem by healthcare professionals.
+But now, video game addiction is squarely in the set of behaviors that can be diagnosed as a serious problem by healthcare professionals.